-20Mission Cerveza is an exciting new brewery coming to the craft beer market in Medellín.
+20Mission Cerveza is an exciting new brewery in Medellín that opened in September 2018.
 20Mission Cerveza is a hidden gem of a brewery, hiding out in a nondescript warehouse down the alleyways of barrio Manila in El Poblado.
-And it’s known to only a few insiders until now as we have details.

-I recently wandered down the backstreets of Manila – a barrio in El Poblado – searching for the address I’d been given: Calle 16 #43F-66.
+In February, I wandered down the backstreets of Manila – a barrio in El Poblado – searching for the address I’d been given: Calle 16 #43F-66.

 This edgy part of Medellín is slowing being gentrified with the addition of some new architectural spaces like the Medellín Modern Art Museum and the trendy Mercado Del Rio.
 Its warren of roads is filled with brick warehouses juxtaposed next to shiny new office buildings.

 I was looking for a business sign that would indicate I’d arrived at 20Mission Cerveza, Medellín’s latest entrant into the growing craft beer scene.
-There wasn’t one.
+At the time, there wasn’t one.
 On the spot Google Maps designated as the address, there was only an imposing grey, metal warehouse building with oversized doors.